-The tape prompted a deal with the Underground Symphony label and set to work on a debut album in 1998.
-Changes were afoot though and not only would the band switch titles from Avatar to Highlord but also substitute Messina for a fresh frontman Vascé.
+The tape led the band to a deal with the label Underground Symphony that signed them to record a debut album in 1998.
+Changes were afoot, though, and not only would the band change its monicker from Avatar to Highlord, but it also substituted Messina with the new front man Vascé.
 In the midst of these tribulations the label and group also severed ties.

-The Northwind Records label took the band in and switching studios to Torino's Musical Box facility the debut album 'Heir Of Power' was eventually laid down.
-Although the band readily acknowledged a below par production this initial Symphonic Speed Metal outing fared well and provided the catalyst for a string of gigs across Italy alongside acts such as Domine, Skylark and Secret Sphere.
-After this round of live activity Savella decamped in May of 2000, ending up with Black Metal band Ghoul.
-He would be replaced by Luca Pellegrino.
+The label Northwind Records took the band in its roster, and the debut album 'Heir Of Power' was eventually recorded in Torino's Musical Box recording studio.
+This initial Symphonic Speed Metal outing fared well and provided the catalyst for a string of gigs across Italy with such acts as Domine, Skylark and Secret Sphere.
+After this round of live activity Savella left in May 2000, and Luca "T-1000" Pellegrino joined in.

-Japanese versions of Highlord's July 2001 opus 'When The Aurora Falls...' would see the addition of two bonus tracks namely 'The Eclipse' and 'Will Of A King'.
-Extra exposure to the album would be garnered when tracks were set for inclusion on the soundtrack to two horror movies 'The Werewolf Chronicles' and 'Blood Of The Werewolf'.
+Highlord's July 2001 opus 'When The Aurora Falls...' was recorded at the renowned New Sin Studios, and the Japanese version would feature two bonus tracks, namely 'The Eclipse' and 'Will Of A King'.
+Extra exposure to the album was given by the inclusion of some songs on the soundtrack of two horror movies: 'The Werewolf Chronicles' and 'Blood Of The Werewolf'.

-Vascé decamped in 2001, Highlord drafting Desdemona vocalist Andrea Marchisio for recording of a third album, 'Medusa's Coil', cut at New Sin Studios and scheduled for May 2004 release through Arise Records.
-Japanese variants added the customary extra track, 'Tough Boy', along with a karoake version of the same.
-The band donated their version of 'Against The Wind' to the Steelborn Records collated Stratovarius tribute album in 2004, entitled 'Within Infinity - Tribute to Stratovarius'.
+The fourth album 'Medusa's Coil', also recorded at New Sin Studios, was released in May 2004 by Arise Records.
+Japanese variants added the customary extra track, 'Tough Boy', cover of the famous anime 'Hokuto No Ken', along with a karaoke version of the same.
+The band recorded their version of Stratovarius' 'Against The Wind' for Steelborn Records, for a 2004 tribute album, entitled 'Within Infinity - Tribute to Stratovarius'.

-Highlord's fifth album, entitled 'Instant Madness' and produced by Labyrinth's Mat Stancioiu, would be set for April 2006 release in Japan via Soundholic Ltd, these versions including bonus track 'Cha La Head Cha La'.
-Mythic Silence Records took the album on for USA license in June.
+Highlord's self-produced fifth album, entitled 'Instant Madness', was recorded at Labyrinth's drummer Mat Stancioiu Elnor Studios, and it was released in April 2006 in Japan via Soundholic Records, these version including the bonus track 'Cha La Head Cha La' from the anime 'Dragon Ball Z'.
+Mythic Silence Records released the album in the USA in June.

-The group re-entered New Sin Studios on 12th May 2009 to cut fresh album tracks for 'The Death Of The Artists'.
-Bonus tracks included the cover versions of Billy Idol's 'Rebel Yell', Vow Wow's 'Shot In The Dark' and 'Against The Wind' originally by Stratovarius.
+The group re-entered New Sin Studios in May 2009 to record the tracks for the sixth album 'The Death Of The Artists'.
+Bonus tracks included the cover versions of Billy Idol's 'Rebel Yell' and 'Zankokuna Tenshi No Teeze' from the anime 'Neon Genesis Evangelion'.